passportxyz/passport-docs/pages/building-with-passport/tutorials/working-with-stamp-metadata.md

 1. You have created a Passport Scorer and received a Scorer ID
 2. You have an API key

-If you haven't completed the preliminary steps above please refer to [API Access](https://docs.passport.gitcoin.co/building-with-passport/scorer-api/api-access) first.
+If you haven't completed the preliminary steps above please refer to our [getting access guide](../getting-access) first.
 Once you're done with that, return here and continue with this walkthrough.

 ### API endpoints

-There are two API endpoints that can be used to query Stamp metadata.&#x20;
+There are two API endpoints that can be used to query Stamp metadata.

 If you want to see the metadata for **all** available Stamps (the full set of possible Stamps, not only those that a user actually owns) you can use: